-So, What Is Bundle Care After All?
+So, What Is Bundled Care After All?

-The bundle care system looks at healthcare in a whole different way.
+The bundled care system looks at healthcare in a whole different way.
 It creates packages with all the procedures necessary to treat a particular episode step-by-step, from diagnostic to unexpected complications, and aftercare.
 All at a set price that is lower than the traditionally fragmented process.

-The bundle system requires all parties involved in the health plan to work closely together.
+The bundled system requires all parties involved in the health plan to work closely together.
 Insurance companies, employers, hospitals, and doctors must collaborate to deliver higher-quality services, better outcomes, and lower costs, all while creating a smoother and friendlier patient journey.

 Bundling works best on illnesses that need standard procedures, such as joint replacement, pneumonia, or coronary surgeries.